-- 2.3 The main area of expenditure which has been disallowed relates to the additional 10% payment made to frontline staff in Social Service, both internally and to external providers and in Neighbourhood Services to acknowledge the risk they have been undertaking during the pandemic.
+- 2.3 The main area of expenditure which has been disallowed relates to the additional 10% payment made to frontline staff in Social Services (both internally and to external providers) and in Neighbourhood Services to acknowledge the challenging front-line work that they have been undertaking during the early months of the pandemic, up to the end of August 2020.
 This expenditure was disallowed by WG as it was a local decision and WG are providing funding for areas which are consistent across all authorities.
 A claim for the 10% payment to staff was therefore not included in the June, July or August claim to WG and is not included in the table above.
 They have also rejected any claims that relate to the Housing Revenue Account, again on the basis of consistency, as not all authorities have housing stock.
 WG has provided 50% funding for IT related expenditure up to the end of June and the figures in the above table relate to both revenue and capital costs.
-From 1st July, no further claims can be made for IT related expenditure and 100% of the costs have to be met by the Council. - 2.4 In addition, WG are also providing grant support to cover the loss of income and £2.02m has been received for the first 2 quarters of the year.
-WG have now provided further clarity as to what income will not be eligible.
-They consider that the reduction of income relating to Planning Fees, Building Control Fees, Land Charges, Registrars and Licensing are delays in income rather than a loss therefore grant funding will not be provided and the situation will be reviewed during February 2021.
-However 50% of the Licensing and Registrars lost income claim was paid for quarter 1.
-The income losses going forward are again uncertain due to the new lockdown restriction however claims will be made to WG as appropriate. - 2.5 The Council has also received other specific grant funding from WG to cover additional costs relating to COVID-19 as shown in the table below.
+From 1st July, no further claims can be made for IT related expenditure and 100% of the costs have to be met by the Council. - 2.4 Items currently on hold relate to school staffing costs where WG has asked for further analysis of the claim and they also require confirmation of the split for the self-isolation payments into standard and discretionary. - 2.5 In addition, WG are also providing grant support to cover the loss of income and nearly £3m has been received for the first 3 quarters of the year.
+WG has now reviewed previous guidance on grant eligibility and the Council has now been able to claim for Registrars and Licensing income which was previously classed as delayed rather than a lost.
+An estimate of losses due in Q4 will be submitted to WG shortly. - 2.6 The Council has also received other specific grant funding from WG to cover additional costs relating to COVID-19 as shown in the table below.
+Further grants are being approved but final allocations to this Council are yet to be confirmed.

 Grant £000

-Business Support Grant
+Business Support Grant 27,150

-Business Support Grant (2nd Tranche - October 2020)
+Business Restrictions Fund 11,691

-Retail Leisure Hospitality Rates Relief
+Retail Leisure Hospitality Rates Relief 10,350

-Start Up Business Grant
+Lockdown Grant 5,015

-Business Restrictions Fund (December 2020) 5,042
+Start Up Business Grant 207

-Freelancer Grant (including increase November 2020) 486
+Freelancer Grant 486

-Schools - Cleaning Products
+Schools - Cleaning Products 32

-Schools - Accelerated Learning Programme
+Schools - Accelerated Learning Programme 717

-School Face Covering Grant (via WLGA)
+School Face Covering Grant (via WLGA) 94

 Care Leavers COVID-19 Hardship Fund 35

 Relieving court backlogs and supporting exits from care 87

 Family Group Conferencing 77

 Intervention fund for supporting child and family well-being 56

-Covid-19 Homelessness and Housing Related Support Services
+Covid-19 Homelessness and Housing Related Support Services 74

-48,892
+56,071

-- 2.6 The Council is also issuing payments on behalf of WG under the Statutory Sick Pay scheme.
+- 2.7 The Council is issuing payments on behalf of WG under the Statutory Sick Pay scheme.
 The scheme has been open since 1 November and provides additional financial support to eligible social care workers when they are required to stay off work due to actual or potential exposure to COVID-19.
-The Council has also been issuing the £500 payment for care workers which was announced by WG earlier in the year. - 2.7 The impact of the COVID-19 pandemic will be discussed in further detail throughout this report.
+Self-isolation payments are also being issued and the Council has also been issuing the £500 payment for care workers which was announced by WG earlier in the year. - 2.8 The impact of the COVID-19 pandemic will be discussed in further detail throughout this report.